 A transformational opportunity for Assumption students!
-This summer, students can spend a month walking, eating and living like a Roman as they become immersed in the Italian – and European -- way of life and fulfill two core curriculum requirements at the Rome Campus.
+This summer, from July 15 to August 15, students can spend a month walking, eating and living like a Roman as they become immersed in the Italian – and European -- way of life and fulfill two core curriculum requirements at the Rome Campus.
 (Interested?
 Have questions?
 Click here to download an application or here to contact Dean Eloise Knowlton.)

 When students study at the Rome Campus in the summer, they won’t just read about history and influential figures throughout time, they will visit the sites where history was made and walk the same streets as history’s greatest thinkers.
 Imagine classes taking place in the Colosseum, Roman Forum, at the Vatican, the Vatican Museums, ancient Churches, museums, the catacombs, and so much more.
 For those students who need a break from exploring thousands of years of history, beautiful Mediterranean beaches are a brief metro ride from Rome.

 Professor Cary LeBlanc will offer a Business of Italian Tourism class and students will be provided the opportunity to take one online course from the College's extensive summer course offerings.

 No prior knowledge of Italian is necessary; Assumption faculty, well-versed in Italian, will accompany students on all College-sponsored outings and assist them with their everyday activities and interaction with Italian-speaking locals.

 Study Abroad Italy: What to Expect

 The Assumption College Summer Session in Rome will provide students the opportunity to live, learn and explore in a foreign country.